ravigitrepo123/cloud_learning/Azure/Azure Databricks/Learning/Questions and Answers.md

 ##  How are ADLS gen2 is integrated and used in ADB
-Create Mount points (eg: /mount/adlsgen2_test) using ADLS acccess key , which points to ADLS gen2 containeter.
+In production Best approach is using Service Principal In Dev Create Mount points (eg: /mount/adlsgen2_test) using ADLS acccess key , which points to ADLS gen2 containeter. as it is easy to use shortcut paths